merchkart/merchkart-wp/wp-content/plugins/weforms/readme.txt

 * [WP User Frontend:](https://wedevs.com/wp-user-frontend-pro/) Lets your site users or subscribers to manage their account from the frontend without letting them access in the backend to keep the website safe & secure.
 * [WP ERP:](https://wperp.com/) The most complete user-friendly business management solution for WordPress enables you to manage & organize all your company’s HR, CR & Accounting related issues.
 * [WC Conversion Tracking:](https://wedevs.com/woocommerce-conversion-tracking/) Now retargeting your potential customers is easier than ever with this preeminent solution to track your WooCommerce conversion data connecting it with all your favorite ads platforms like Facebook, Twitter, Perfect Audience etc.

+= Privacy Policy =
+weForms uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

 == Installation ==